introlatin/introlatin.github.io/docs/03-homework/answer-key.md

 3. How many semester points do you have to accumulate to earn an A for the semester?
 (See Grading.)
 **950.**

 4. True or false: you are allowed to use ChatGPT to generate answers for your assignments.
-(See Grading.)
+(See Policies and Grading.)
 **False!** (I'm looking to see you working through the process of figuring out how a Latin sentence works; not only does using ChatGPT mean that you're not fulfilling that course objective, but also ChatGPT is often wrong in terms of vocabulary and syntax!)

 5. True or false: you can find the answers to all homework assignments on this website.
 (Hint: see [Answer Key](answer-key)).